up42/api-explorer/README.md

 ##  Introduction

-The API explorer is a Bash script used by devrel/customer support team at UP42 for two things mainly:
+The API explorer is a Bash script used by the devrel/customer support team at UP42 for two things mainly:

  1. Streamline customer support requests.
  2. Be the main tool to help us document the raw API (reference,